Dan Eley

-Daniel Douglas Eley OBE, FRS (1 October 1914 – 3 September 2015) was a British chemist and Professor of Physical Chemistry at the University of Nottingham.
+Daniel Douglas Eley (1 October 1914 – 3 September 2015) was a British chemist and Professor of Physical Chemistry at the University of Nottingham.
 He is known for the Eley–Rideal mechanism in surface chemistry.

 Biography

 Eley obtained a BSc in Chemistry from the University of Manchester in 1934, and an MSc in 1935.
 He studied for a PhD with Michael Polanyi which he obtained in 1937, but then moved to St John's College, Cambridge where he undertook a second PhD with Eric Rideal which he obtained in 1940.

 In 1945 he was appointed to a Lectureship in Colloid Science at the University of Bristol and was promoted to a Readership in Biophysical Chemistry in 1951.
 In 1954 he was appointed to be the first Professor of Physical Chemistry at the University of Nottingham.
 In 1961 he was made an Officer of the Order of the British Empire (OBE), and in 1964 he was elected as a Fellow of the Royal Society.